 Suicide Squad: Kill the Justice League trailers

-Here's the latest Suicide Squad: Kill the Justice League gameplay from February 2023
+Here's Suicide Squad: Kill the Justice League gameplay from February 2023

 This six minute chunk of Suicide Squad: Kill the Justice League co-op gameplay has our cast of ad hoc heroes fighting through hordes of Brainiac-controlled bad guys.
 Getting the elephant in the room out of the way now: people weren't thrilled by what they saw here.
 Everyone has a floaty, airborne combat style—even the burly King Shark.
 Their third-person shooting and brawling feels just as weightless; Deadshot's dome-shooting has a similar energy to checking boxes on a tax form.